kemenril/LoRaFox/README.md

    * Flash Frequency: Also **40Mhz**
    * Partition Scheme: **Default 8MB** (... or whatever, it doesn't use enough resources to matter)

+### Wiring the Heltec WiFi LoRa 32 or TTGO LoRa 32 modules

+... the schematic for a home-built version should probably work as shown.

+### Starting the beacon for the first time

+When the beacon is first started, no configuration information will be available.
+The transmitter will be disabled automatically, and the call will be set *N0CALL*.
+The SPIFFS filesystem will be initialized, so the initial start might take a few seconds.

+### Configuring the beacon using the serial interface

+Plug the beacon into a USB port and connect a serial terminal with the following settings:

+   * Baud: **115200**
+   * Parity: **None**
+   * Data Bits: **8**
+   * Stop Bits: **1**

+After the call is displayed on the screen, hit a button on the keyboard a few times, *return* will be fine.
+You should see a prompt.

+### Using the beacon

+The beacon can store a very large number of presets in flash.
+A quick press of the *flash* button on the microcontroller board will enable or disable the beacon's transmitter.
+A long press on the button (a couple seconds or so) will load the next preset in the list.